dbild/mozsprint-repo-template/CODE_OF_CONDUCT.md

 ## Working in the Open

 Because working open is one of our core values, #mozsprint program planning is done in the open on Github (check out our repo [here](https://github.com/mozilla/global-sprint)).
-We hope participants will benefit from this culture of transparency and collaboration during the Festival, and will continue to work with an open ethos in their projects after #mozsprint.
+We hope participants will benefit from this culture of transparency and collaboration, and will continue to work with an open ethos in their projects after #mozsprint.
 Learn more about [how we work open at Mozilla](https://wiki.mozilla.org/Working_open).
 <!--- END MOZILLA COMMUNITY PARTICIPATION GUIDLINES --->